My favorite neighborhood in Athens, in the shadow of the Acropolis, the Plaka is like a village within the city

 gelato-ice-cream store.
 Then on your left, above

 store.
 But it is more than a liquor store.
-It is
+It was

 the oldest distillery in Athens.
 Go inside and